nucleome/nucleserver/README.md

 > Please note that you don't have add this particular URL.
 The localhost http://127.0.0.1:8611 is one of default servers in Nucleome Browser.
 If user starts a data server in localhost and the port is the default 8611, you can just reload server content or add new genome browser panel after the local server start, the custom data will show up in this genome browser config panel.

 If the data server location is differnt from the URL mentioned above, you'd have to add it manually to [Nucleome Browser](https://vis.nucleome.org).
-> If user don't have a genome browser panel to start with, please add a genome browser panel, the add button is in submenu of panels in the menu bar.
-Then, in this genome browser, then Click Config tracks → Click Config Servers → Input Server URI and any Id into table → Click Refresh Button to reload.
+> If you don't have a genome browser panel to start with, please add one at first.
+The add button is in submenu of panels in the menu bar.
+After clicking it, please follow this little guide: "Click Config tracks → Click Config Servers → Input Server URI and any Id you'd like into table → Click Refresh Button to reload".
 This [sceenshot](https://nucleome.github.io/image/configServers.png) shows the config window.

-> If user open a new genome browser panel , it will loading servers as last configuration.
-Servers configuration is stored as settings for this panel, if user duplicate this panel, the servers setting will be automatically copied too.
+> If you open a new genome browser panel, it will automatically copy the previous configurations.

 ## More functions and alternative ways
 This section covers more functions and alternative ways to set up the server, including permission management and password protection.
 ### Install by compling the source code
-Users can download the compiled binaries for Linux, Mac and Windows OS as in the quick start.
+Users can download the compiled binaries for Linux, Mac and Windows OS as described in the quick start.
 However, if the binary is not working or you are trying to install the most recent experimental version, you can alway compile from the source code.
 NucleServer is implemented in [GoLang](https://golang.org) ( version > 1.11 ) and hosted on Github.
 With the Golang environment installed, the source code can be cloned simply by the following command.
 ```
 go get -u github.com/nucleome/nucleserver
 ```